Housing discrimination in the United States: Disability housing discrimination

 The Fair Housing Act forbids discrimination based on disability status.
 That means a landlord cannot reject someone for housing for being disabled, and a resident with a disability is entitled to reasonable accommodations.
 It defines a person with a disability as "Any person who has a physical or mental impairment that substantially limits one or more major life activities; has a record of such impairment; or is regarded as having such an impairment."
 The Americans with Disabilities Act of 1990 also forbids discrimination against people with disabilities by public entities or programs, such as public housing.

 Research has shown that there is discrimination against those who use wheelchairs and those who are deaf in the rental housing market.
 This study found that many landlords and housing providers are not fully aware of their obligations to provide accessible housing or of the accessibility of their properties.
 A 2010 HUD study found evidence of housing discrimination against those with mental disabilities.
 The researchers of these studies emphasized the need for increase paired testing for discrimination in the housing market.

 Gender discrimination

 Research on discrimination in the rental housing market has uncovered gender biases.
 A meta-analysis of 25 separate correspondence studies done by the Journal of Housing Economics found that applicants with minority and male-sounding names are discriminated against in the rental housing market even under the same circumstances and with all else equal.

+Additionally women face unequal cost burdens for housing.
+According to The Gender Equity Policy Institute, "a sizable majority of women renters (53%) spend over 30 percent of their income on housing.
+By comparison, fewer than half of men renters (47%) do.
+Moreover, nearly three in ten women renters (27%) spend over 50 percent of their income on housing.
+Among those in owned homes, 28 percent of women are cost burdened, compared to 26 percent of men."